Skip to main content

 Registration

-Administrators register runners via the orchestrator.
+Administrators register runners via the Hub.
 The system generates a Machine Key (FC-prefix) and Machine Secret (64 hex chars).
 The secret is hashed with bcrypt before storage and shown only once.
-License limits are enforced per runner type.
+The license enforces a total runner limit for the organization.

 Heartbeat and Polling

 Runners send heartbeats every 30 seconds with CPU, memory, and disk metrics.
 Runners with no heartbeat for 120 seconds are marked OFFLINE.
-Unattended runners poll for assigned work every 5 seconds.
+Runners poll for assigned work every 5 seconds.
 Polling pauses during execution.

 Failure Handling